-- Mustard – Any variety of mustard will work, but I usually stick with plain old yellow mustard.
-You can also use ground mustard seed as well (only use 1 tsp of dried mustard)
+Mustard - Any variety of mustard will work, but I usually stick with plain old yellow mustard.
+You can also use the ground mustard seed as well (only use 1 teaspoon of dried mustard)

 Tips for making these Salmon Patties:

 If you have never opened canned salmon, let me give you a word of warning - it's gross.
 There is often skin and bones and it smells like canned tuna.
 The bones are really soft and disintegrate easily so you don't have to remove them and as long as they are mixed in well, you won't notice them at all while you are eating.

 On that note, you can get salmon that is canned more like tuna with no bones or skin or anything icky!
 They are usually smaller so you will have to buy multiple and they are a bit more expensive but definitely an option if the other stuff creeps you out.

 Be sure not to overcrowd the skillet.
 This will prevent the patties from getting crispy.
 If your skillet is small, you may need to cook the patties in batches.